 Accepting and honouring the many ways we feel pain, frustration, anger, sadness or despair for what is going on in the world is not only healthy and natural, it is also healing and necessary for us to move and actually do something.

-Avoiding any of these emotions is actually a privilege few have: those who can hide themselves from what’s going on, go shopping instead, run away from conflict by removing themselves from relationships, groups or places and those who have the luxury to turn off the issues by turning off a device or going to a retreat are privileged because they have a choice.
+Avoiding any of these emotions is actually a privilege few have: those who can hide themselves from what’s going on, go shopping instead, run away from conflict by removing themselves from relationships, groups or places and those who have the luxury to turn off the issues by turning off a device or going to a far away retreat are privileged because they have a choice the majority may not have.
 They are also oppressive, because they leave these things unsolved and for others to fend for themselves.

 I will be posting a lot about my own struggles with this phase of the spiral, but here I want to list the main issues for which I feel deep pain, anger, sadness or despair:

 I invite you to take the time to witness your pain and other emotions emerging when you think about the world and its future.
 I also invite you to witness the ways you hide or escape these emotions, or the things you do to “fix” or “fight” them.